Young Petersen comes of age as South Africa wrap up series with seven-wicket win | Sports-Games

 ''The way our bowling unit delivered throughout the series is brilliant.
 I threw down the challenge after the first game and the guys responded brilliantly,'' said an elated Elgar.

-The mindless chatter and incessant sledding didn't bother the likes of Petersen and Van der Dussen as they went about their job in a thoroughly professional manner.
+The mindless chatter and incessant sledging didn't bother the likes of Petersen and Van der Dussen as they went about their job in a thoroughly professional manner.

 India's batters were far too dependant on bowlers to bail them out for the past few years but this series showed that this attack is human too even though they put their best foot forward, which wasn't complemented at all by the willow wielders.